From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 Bottles are used to indicate the priority order between robots over shared cells.
-For instance, if the bottle $b^{k}_{m,n}$ is currently held by robot $r_m$, then $r_m$ has a higher priority than $r_n$ over the shared cell $v_k$.
+For instance, if $b^{k}_{m,n}$ is currently held by robot $r_m$, then \emph{$r_m$ has a higher priority than $r_n$ over the shared cell $v_k$}.
 Note that, this order is dynamic as bottles are sent back and forth.

-However, as long as a philosopher is drinking, it would not send any of the bottles in its current drinking session.
-Then, collisions can be prevented simply by the following rule: \emph{``to occupy a shared cell $v_k$, the robot $r_n$ must be drinking from all the bottles in $B_n(v_k)$."} Upon arriving at a free cell, a drinking robot would become tranquil.
-If $r_n$ is drinking from all the bottles in $B_n(v_k)$, it has a higher priority than all other robots over $v_k$.
-Moreover, $r_n$ would keep all of the bottles in its current drinking session and would be the only robot allowed to occupy $v_k$ until it stops drinking.
-Therefore, the aforementioned rule prevents collisions.
-However, this is not sufficient to ensure that all robots reach their final cells.
+Collisions can be prevented simply by the following rule: \emph{``to occupy a shared cell $v_k$, the robot $r_n$ must be drinking from all the bottles in $B_n(v_k)$".} That is, $r_n$ must set all the bottles in $B_n(v_k)$ needed, and be in drinking state.
+Upon arriving a free cell, a drinking robot would become tranquil.
+This rule prevents collisions as $r_n$ is the only robot allowed to occupy $v_k$ while it is drinking from $B_n(v_k)$.
+However, this rule is not sufficient to ensure that all robots reach their final cells.
 Without the introduction of further rules, robots might end up in a \emph{deadlock}.
 We formally define deadlocks as follows:

 \begin{definition} A \textbf{deadlock} is any configuration where a subset of robots, which have not reached their final cell, wait cyclically and choose $STOP$ action indefinitely. \end{definition}